-Microchip's independent due diligence produced information suggesting 25 reported smelters for Category A products either are known to source from the Covered Countries, or there is reason to believe that they may or could source from the Covered Countries based upon their business relationships.
+Microchip's independent due diligence produced information suggesting 26 reported smelters for Category A products either are known to source from the Covered Countries or there is reason to believe may or could source from the Covered Countries based upon business relationships.
 Each of these smelters is recognized by the CFSI CFSP to be compliant with the organization's responsible minerals sourcing protocols and is listed on the CFSI CFSP "compliant" smelter lists.

-Microchip's independent due diligence produced information suggesting 37 reported smelters for Category B, Category C, and Category D products either are known to source from the Covered Countries, or there is reason to believe that they may or could source from the Covered Countries based upon their business relationships.
+Microchip's independent due diligence produced information suggesting 49 reported smelters for Category B, Category C, and Category D products either are known to source from the Covered Countries or there is reason to believe may or could source from the Covered Countries based upon business relationships.
 Each of these smelters is recognized as by the CFSI CFSP to be compliant with the organization's responsible minerals sourcing protocols and is listed on the CFSI CFSP "compliant" smelter lists.
-Microchip performed additional due diligence for the 54 smelters that appeared on neither the CFSI CFSP "compliant" smelter list, nor the "active" smelter list.
+For the 37 smelters reported to be in the supply chain for Category B, Category C, and Category D products that were neither recognized by the CFSI CFSP as compliant with the organization's responsible minerals sourcing protocols and listed on the CFSI CFSP "compliant" smelter lists nor the organization's "active" smelter lists, or the TI-CMC "active" smelter list (TI-CMC Category A Members Progressing Toward CFSP Validation), Microchip performed additional due diligence.
 The review criteria include a determination of the geographic location, whether there is a known, actively mined, and economically viable reserve of 3TG in the area, whether there is positive evidence of responsible and/or irresponsible sourcing, whether there is contrary evidence of responsible sourcing - all from publicly available sources, the smelters' websites, the UN Group of Experts, NGOs, and the CFSI and similar organizations, and from our due diligence consultant's communication with certain smelters.
 From this due diligence review Microchip concludes: